Why Microchip?

 The Scanners

-A scanner creates an energy field when it is on.
+When on, a scanner creates an energy field.
 A transponder picks up that energy when its antenna enters this energy field.
 The integrated circuit, the microchip, creates a signal of specific characteristics, and identification data is transmitted using the antenna.
-A scanner then receives the signal via the antenna’s energy field or by a separate receiving antenna.
-The scanner understands the signal and converts the data from binary data to decimal format.
+A scanner then receives the signal via the antenna's energy field or by a separate receiving antenna.
+The scanner understands the signal and converts the data from binary to decimal.
 It then sends that data to a display or other device, such as a computer.

 It is important to note while the United States is going through transitioning from the old 125 kHz microchip to the new 134.2 kHz microchip that, the following may occur: